Malachoris/Malachoris/README.md

 - 👋 Hi, I’m @Malachoris
 - 👀 I have lots of interests although focusing on software engineering.
 - 🌱 I’m currently learning JAVA.
-- 💞️ I’m looking to collaborate on projects that enables human's freedom and peace (BTC, psilocybin, neuroscience, brain enhancement, Universal Basic Income, sustainability, CRISPR, symbiosis with AI).
+- 💞️ I’m looking to collaborate on projects that enables human's freedom and peace (BTC, psilocybin, neuroscience, brain enhancement, sustainability, CRISPR, symbiosis with AI).
 - 📫 How to reach me smicys.lukas@gmail.com

 <!---